JasYoung314/CardiffMathsClusterAdmin/README.md

 A repo that contains python files for managing a cluster of machines.

+To view which machines are available to use, see the issues page (or the repo's [waffle board](https://waffle.io/JasYoung314/CardiffMathsClusterAdmin))

 The sysadmin.py file uses [docopt](http://docopt.org/) and should be run with the two following patterns:

 ```python